Jari Vlak: Club career

 Vlak made his Eerste Divisie debut for Volendam on 5 October 2018 in a game against RKC Waalwijk, as a starter.

-On 11 January 2021, Vlak signed a three-and-a-half year contract with Eredivisie club FC Emmen.
+On 11 January 2021, Vlak signed a three-and-a-half-year contract with Eredivisie club FC Emmen.
 He was eyed as a replacement of Michael Chacón, who had moved to Atlético Nacional.

+On 1 February 2024, Vlak moved to ADO Den Haag and signed a contract until 30 June 2027.

+Career statistics

 Personal life

 His older brother Gerry Vlak is also a footballer.